Car Insurance Discounts: How to Save Up to 40%

 Teacher

-*MoneyGeek found that GEICO and Travelers are the cheapest car insurance companies, even without discounts.
+*MoneyGeek found that GEICO and Travelers are the cheapest car insurance companies, even without discounts, which means their base rate advantage grows with every discount stacked on top.

 Insurance prices vary widely between companies, so choosing one that fits your needs is key to lowering your rates.
 After signing up, applying available discounts can reduce your costs even more.